ZakharEl/portfolio/examples/HAC-high-availability-cluster.md

 **57.** Enter **root** for user name and the *password you chose above (Fedora Server Installation)*.

 **58.** Run

 ```sh
 vim /etc/hosts
 ```

 .

 **59.** Type **Go** and then add the following:
 > choose-an-ip pacemaker-main
 > choose-an-ip pacemaker-clone1
 > choose-an-ip pacemaker-iscsi

 where each of the *choose-an-ip*s will be unique and within the *choosen range starting IP*.
 The following steps use **192.168.100.12**, **192.168.100.13** and **192.168.100.14** for the *choose-an-ip* of pacemaker-main, pacemaker-clone1 and pacemaker-iscsi.
-So the actual lines that should be added if this example is followed is
+So the actual lines that should be added if this example is followed is:

 > 192.168.100.12 pacemaker-main
 > 192.168.100.13 pacemaker-clone1
 > 192.168.100.14 pacemaker-iscsi

 .
 If however you have different ip network and/or choosen IPs these will differ.